Our work at Edify centers around how to improve onboarding programs to help companies succeed.

 Take a step back to look at your onboarding program objectively, and it will reveal what needs to be improved, and what’s already working.

-Whether you’re building a new onboarding program from scratch or updating an existing program, I highly recommend taking this holistic approach.
+Whether you’re building a new onboarding program from scratch or updating an existing program, we highly recommend taking this holistic approach.

 The experiences your new hire has in their first days at your company — and for as many as the first 90 days — can heavily influence how long they stay with the company, and how productive they are in their role.